 What happens in Ebstein's anomaly

 In addition to the problems with the placement of the tricuspid valve, the valve's leaflets are abnormally formed.
 This can lead to blood leaking backward (regurgitating) into the right atrium.
-In severe cases, the leaflets may be tethered to the wall of the heart, leading to severe leakage of blood into the atrium.

 Where the valve is placed and how poorly it's formed varies from person to person.
 In some people, the valve is only mildly abnormal.
 In others, the valve may be extremely displaced, and it may leak severely.
 The more the valve leaks, the more the right atrium enlarges as it receives more blood.
 At the same time, the right ventricle enlarges (dilates) as it tries to cope with the leaky valve and still deliver blood to the lungs.
 Thus, the right-sided chambers of the heart enlarge, and as they do, they weaken, leading to heart failure.